trickjack/canon-ij-wireless-printer-setup/docs/source/index.rst

 Conclusion
 ----------

-Setting up your Canon printer with **IJ Start Canon (ij.start.canon)** is a user-friendly and efficient way to get started with wireless printing.
+Setting up your Canon printer with **IJ Start Canon (`https://ij.start.canon <https://jivo.chat/KlZSRejpBm>`_)** is a user-friendly and efficient way to get started with wireless printing.
 By following the steps above—unboxing, connecting to Wi-Fi, downloading drivers, and running the setup—you’ll be ready to print from any device in minutes.
 For additional help, Canon’s website and support team are excellent resources to resolve setup issues.